rycus86/docker-pygen/README.md

 This tool was inspired by the awesome [jwilder/docker-gen](https://github.com/jwilder/docker-gen) project that is written in Go and uses Go templates for configuration generation.
-Many of the functionalities here match or are related to what's available there.
+Many of the functionality here match or are related to what's available there.